Trebol: Winning streak

 After his win at San Pardo, Trebol returned to his birthplace on Menorca.
 Alternating between Hipòdrom Municipal De Maó and Hipódromo Torre Del Ram, he raced for much smaller purses than in France.
 Trebol also raced more frequently, winning all 28 of his 2018 starts at age 11.
 His winning streak began to receive widespread attention at the start of his 12-year-old season, when it approached the world record.

 Trebol surpassed San Simeon's winning streak of 29 when he was 11 years old.
 He tied the record set by Carty Nagle, an American pacer who won 41 consecutive races in 1938, by his fifth start as a 12-year-old on April 15, 2019.
 The Swedish cold-blooded trotter Järvsöfaks had won 42 consecutive races.
 Trebol won his 42nd straight race, equaling Järvsöfak's win streak, on April 22 – only a week after his 41st victory.
 He attempted to win his 43rd consecutive race, a harness-racing record, on May 6.
 Trebol was at or near the lead throughout the race, holding off a challenge at the top of the stretch to win by a length.

-He extended his winning streak to 50 in late July, approaching records set by thoroughbreds: 54 by the undefeated Kincsem and 56 by Camarero, a small Puerto Rican racehorse who set his record during the 1950s.
+Trebol extended his winning streak to 50 in late July, approaching records set by thoroughbreds: 54 by the undefeated Kincsem and 56 by Camarero, a small Puerto Rican racehorse who set his record during the 1950s.
 With three wins in August and three more in September, Trebol had won 55 straight races and Camarero's record was in sight.
 He came from behind, as usual, to tie Camarero's record of 56.
 Trebol finished a well-beaten third eight days later, finally ending his winning streak.
 He returned to racing a month later, finishing second.
 A week after that, he returned to his winning ways and ended the year (and his career) with three straight wins.
 At the end of the season he had won 23 of 25 races, and was retired after winning 59 of his last 61 starts.